• Online Test Series

 Bring to light – Disclose.

-Burn one’s fingers - Get into trouble by interfering in
+Burn one’s fingers - Get into trouble by interfering in other’s affairs.

 Laugh one’s head off - Laugh heartily.